“I live for moments that make me say “Holy sh*t, come check this out!” -Winemaker from Los Olivos, CA.

 Caymus Cabernet is THE Corporate, Steakhouse, I don’t know anything about wine but I’m at a business dinner, Wine.

-The last few times I had it I thought it was overly sweet, containing an above average amount of residual sugar for a Cabernet (~10g per liter).
+The last few times I had it I thought it was overly sweet, containing an above average amount of residual sugar for a Cabernet (~10g per liter I looked it up).

 It’s also ~$80 a bottle…..so the value is questionable.